Newspaper often run stories of pitbull attacks, and it can seem as though there is such an attack every day.

 Interestingly, sometime in the 1980’s, Dobermans suddenly learned to behave.
 News stories about Doberman attacks disappeared from the headlines, but don’t think it was safe to go back into the dog park.

-There was a new bad dog in town: The Rottweiler.
+There was a new bad dog in town:

 Just as fast as the Doberman’s disappeared from the headlines, the Rottweilers took their place.